 In this Item, registered investment advisers are required to summarize in their annual update any material changes made to Form ADV Part 2A since their last annual update.
-There are no material changes to this brochure since its last annual update on January 31, 2023, however this annual update includes certain stylistic or clarifying changes intended to enhance the overall brochure.
+Katherine Praschak became a minority owner in our firm on January 1, 2025.
+There were no other material changes to this brochure since its last annual update on January 31, 2024, however this annual update includes certain stylistic or clarifying changes intended to enhance the overall brochure.